 People need people.
 Loneliness can affect anyone, even someone in a room full of laughter and loved ones.
 It can be even more potent when we’ve lost a loved one, moved to a new area, or become isolated.
-However, being alone and being lonely are not necessarily the same thing.
+However, being alone and being lonely is not necessarily the same thing.
 What’s the difference between enjoying a little alone time and lacking the necessary connection to others?
 How can we make sure that we and those around us have the connections we crave?
 Our guest, Matt Lawson, Licensed Professional Counselor has zoomed in on it for us.

 · Loneliness and being alone have vast differences.

 · Being lonely or being alone is not always a bad thing.

 The famous poet, William Wordsworth seemed to find delight in moments of solitude as well as in crowds of dancing daffodils.
 Take a walk through the thoughts of a pensive poet: